LSU Presents Awards to Student Organizations and Involved Student Leaders

 2017 Love Purple Live Gold Award individual recipients included:

 ·Advisor of the Year Adrienne Steele.
-Steele advises the Society of Peer Mentors, where was nominated for going “above
+Steele advises the Society of Peer Mentors and was nominated for going “above and

-and beyond” in this volunteer role and for building such strong relationships with
+beyond” in this volunteer role and for building such strong relationships with the

 ·Agent of Change Monturious Howard, a senior majoring in liberal arts from Baton Rouge, La.
 Howard is the president of the NAACP at LSU and was nominated for his ability to forge relationships at all levels of the university to advance the interests of all students who were facing unprecedented challenges, from natural disasters to police brutality.
 His nominator wrote that Howard, “never pushes his ideals on others, but always encourages thoughtful discussion about controversial topics.”

 ·Emerging Leader Jonathan Roussel, a first-year student majoring in computer science from Baton Rouge, La.
 Roussel helped to found the LSU student organization eSports, where he took the initiative to lead membership and recruitment efforts despite being in his first year at LSU and having been significantly affected by the August 2016 floods.